Faith and Spirituality: Temples, Churches and Mosques in Kerala

-Another important highlight is the religious festivals of Kerala which are celebrated on a large scale every year.
-Devotees come to Kerala from all across the country to join in the celebrations.
+Every year, the people of Kerala celebrate their religious festivals on a large scale with great fervour.
+Devotees come to Kerala from across the country to join in the celebrations.

-One such important and magnificent annual festival is the Thrissur Pooram.
-The festivities are held in the months of April-May in Thrissur.
+An important annual festival that is celebrated on a magnificent scale is the Thrissur Pooram.
+The festivities take place in the months of April-May in Thrissur.

-In addition to having a very high literacy rate, Kerala is also one of the most secular states of India.
-Here temples, churches, and mosques coexist in great numbers.
+In addition to having an extremely high literacy rate, Kerala is also one of the most secular states of India.
+Hence, in Kerala, temples, churches, and mosques coexist in great numbers.

-It is worth mentioning that during the famous Sabarimala pilgrimage, devotees pay their respects at the Vavar Mosque, followed by the St. Sabastian Church and only then proceed to the Sabarimala temple to worship Lord Ayyappa.
+During the famous Sabarimala Pilgrimage, devotees pay their respects at the Vavar Mosque, followed by the St. Sabastian Church and only then proceed to the Sabarimala temple to worship Lord Ayyappa.

-Where else can you find such unbiased faith and pure spiritual inclination?
+Where else can you find such unbiased faith and pure spiritual connection?

 The temple is dedicated to Lord Padmanabha (Lord Vishnu) who is seen reclining on the serpent, Anantha.

-This temple is one of the 108 well regarded Vishnu Temples in India.
-The temple’s majestic and detailed architecture is bound to catch your eye.
+In fact, this temple is one of the 108 well regarded Vishnu Temples in India.
+And the temple’s majestic and detailed architecture is bound to catch your eye.

-Mangala Devi Temple – Located at a distance of about 15 km from Thekkady on a mountaintop, the Mangala Devi Temple is open to visitors on the day of the Chithra Pournami festival.
+Located at about 15 km from Thekkady on a mountaintop, the Mangala Devi Temple is open to visitors on the day of the Chithra Pournami festival.

-Sabarimala Temple, Pathanamthitta – The Sabarimala Temple is one of the most sacred pilgrimage spots in Kerala and is visited by millions of devotees every year.
+The Sabarimala Temple is one of the most sacred pilgrimage spots in Kerala and millions of devotees visit this temple every year.

 These devotees set off on a difficult pilgrimage to reach the temple.
-It is believed that many pilgrims indulge in the uphill trek, barefoot.
+And many pilgrims venture on the uphill trek, barefoot.

-The temple is dedicated to Lord Ayyappa and is located at a distance of about 190 Kms from Thiruvananthapuram.
+The temple is dedicated to Lord Ayyappa and located at about 190 km from Thiruvananthapuram.

-Sree Krishna Temple, Guruvayur – The Guruvayur Temple is another important shrine in Kerala and is visited by thousands of pilgrims from across the country.
+The Guruvayur Temple is another important shrine in Kerala.
+Not surprisingly, thousands of pilgrims come here every year from various parts of the country.

-What makes this temple stand out from other temples is the fact that here, daily temple rituals are carried out on a very large scale.
+This temple stands out from the other temples as the daily temple rituals are carried out on a significantly larger scale.